-An Air Force veteran in Utah has found a unique way to make a living based on his love for his country.
-Josh Vandenbrink, who has deployed over 21 times, now makes handmade American flags out of steel.
+A U.S. Air Force veteran in Denver, Colorado has found a unique way to make a living based on his love for his country.
+Josh Vandenbrink, who has deployed 21 times, now makes handmade American flags out of steel.

-His company, Iron Mountain Designs, was founded in 2014, when Vandenbrink retired after 14 years in Special Operations.
-During his time in the service he spent time in Afghanistan, Iraq, and Africa as a Pararescueman.
+His company, One Nation Designs (formerly Salt Lake City, Utah-based Iron Mountain Designs), was founded after Vandenbrink retired following 14 years in Special Operations.
+During his time in the service he spent time in Afghanistan, Iraq and Africa as a Pararescueman.
+Per a Feb.
+2020 Reddit AMA, the military veteran also served a stint in the CIA.
 A longtime love of working with his hands led the veteran to eventually explore starting his own workshop.

 The idea to make flags hit him one day when a few of his fellow veterans made fun of a plastic flag he had.
 So, he responded by making a 70-pound flag out of steel as an alternative.
 What he didn't know is that the product would soon be in high demand.